ToadResearch/MedSchool/README.md

 If you're interested in clinical intelligence, developing realistic health/medical benchmarks, or creating an open-source copilot for doctors, consider helping out!

 ---

-### How to run:

-A basic MCP server demo is available inside [mcp_demo/](mcp_demo) with instructions.

-The full environment is available inside [environment/](environment).
-It's a work in progress, and we'll eventually put full instructions on how to run it from here.

----